fbpx

 Step 4: Copy The Edit Settings And Exit Camera Raw

+You can copy the settings you changed and then paste them on the rest of the images.
 To copy the settings, click on the three dots on the right-hand side of the window.
 Then, select Copy Edit Settings from the options.

 You can also use the shortcut Control + C (Win) or Command + C (Mac) to copy the adjustments quickly.

+Once you have copied the settings, exit the window by clicking OK.
 You will notice a smart filter sub-layer is added to the image layer.
-You can double-click on the sub-layer whenever to add finer adjustments to each image as needed.
+You can double-click on the sub-layer whenever you need to make finer adjustments to each image.

-Step 5: Open The Next Image In Camera Raw
+Step 5: Open The Next Image In Camera Raw And Paste The Settings

 To paste the adjustments onto the next picture, open it in Camera Raw by opening the image tab.
 Then select the image layer and use the shortcut Shift + Control + A (Win) or Shift + Command + A (Mac).